 The church’s Baroque architecture is a visual treat—notice the delicate floral carvings, massive buttresses, and ornate facade that make it unique among Bicol churches.
 From its elevated perch, you can enjoy panoramic views of the surrounding countryside, perfect for photos or quiet reflection.

-Daraga Church is often included in tours around Legazpi City and is a highlight in the itinerary of the ultimate guided tour of Bicol Region top attractions.
+Daraga Church is one of the highlights of the ultimate guided tour of Bicol Region's top attractions.
 When you book this tour, you’ll enjoy local insights from a knowledgeable guide and seamless transportation as you hop from one fascinating destination to the next.

 8. Sumlang Lake